KxSystems/docs/docs/cloud/azure/architecture.md

 operation between them.
 If two tables are never joined, then they can be placed into separate RDBs.

-HDB boxes are recommended to have large memories.
+It is recommended that HDB boxes have large memories.
 User queries may require large temporal space for complex queries.
 Query execution times are often dominated by IO cost to get the raw data.
 OS-level caching stores frequently used data.
 The larger the memory, the less cache miss